 The seated barbell shoulder press is a variation that’s performed while seated on a flat bench – pretty much the same way you’d do a seated dumbbell press.

-The seated position provides you with added spinal stability and may prevent overarching the back, especially for those who face this problem while performing the standing press.
+The seated position provides you with added spinal stability and may prevent overarching the back, especially for those who face this problem while performing the standing military press.

 Also, clinical studies reveal that beginners might be able to move slightly more weight while they are seated.
 So, if you find yourself struggling to push beyond that 1RM, you might want to switch positions.

 - The seated press is performed in exactly the same manner as the military press, it’s more like a seated military press of sorts.
 The only difference is that you use less of the postural muscles and the lower body.
 There’s absolutely no way you can turn this into a push press and cheat.

 - If you are new to this, you can perform it using a smith machine so you can have the weight slightly in front of you for a start.
 Else, you might need a spotter to chip in if you’re unable to lift the bar back up.